 What is the Spiritual Variant of the Portuguese Camino?

-The Spiritual Variant is an alternative route on the Portuguese Camino de Santiago.
+The Spiritual Variant is one of the routes of the Portuguese Camino de Santiago.
 This coastal route is often called La Traslatio (sometimes spelled as Translatio) or the Ulla River Route referring to the last stage that is done by boat.
 The route follows the last part of the journey of the remains of the apostle Saint James (Santiago in Spanish) from Jerusalem to the Iberian Peninsula.
 The last stage which is a boat ride from Vilanova de Arousa to Pontecesures is the most important part of the Variante Espiritual route.
 The 74-kilometer route splits from the Central Route of the Camino Portugues after Pontevedra and joins it again in Pontecesures.

 The History of the Spiritual Route